nushell/nushell.github.io/book/line_editor.md

 the block: `$buffer` and `$position`.
 The `$buffer` contains the value captured by the menu, when the option `only_buffer_difference` is true, `$buffer` is the text written after the menu was activated.
 If `only_buffer_difference` is false, `$buffer` is all the string in line.
-The `$pos` variable can be used to create replacement spans based on the idea you had for your menu.
-The value of `$pos` changes based on whether `only_buffer_difference` is true or false.
-When true, `$pos` is the starting position in the string where text was inserted after the menu was activated.
-When the value is false, `$pos` indicates the actual cursor position.
+The `$position` variable can be used to create replacement spans based on the idea you had for your menu.
+The value of `$position` changes based on whether `only_buffer_difference` is true or false.
+When true, `$position` is the starting position in the string where text was inserted after the menu was activated.
+When the value is false, `$position` indicates the actual cursor position.

 Using this information, you can design your menu to present the information you require and to replace that value in the location you need it.
 The only thing